Photographer:Dylan Parker Source:www.flickr.com Copyright: CC BY-SA 2.0

 Predatory snails such as the rosy wolf snail, Euglandina rosea, will attack slugs, and may account, in part, for the relatively low slug densities in Florida and other states.
 Euglandina rosea prefers snails to slugs, but will attack and consume small slugs in the absence of snail prey.
 Smaller prey species can even be digested whole given the rosy wolfsnail the nickname “the cannibal snail”.
 Due to its voracious and predaceous appetite the rosy wolfsnail is a fierce invasive gastropod that can severely threaten native gastropods.
 For Hawaii it is thought that the rosy wolfsnail is responsible for causing the extinction of 1/3 of the native gastropods.

 Euglandina rosea is a cross-fertilizing hermaphroditic.
 This means that even though each individual snail is both male and female they require a “partner” for fertilization.
 Rosy wolfsnail can lay approximately 25 - 40 eggs a year.
 The eggs hatch after 30 days and the individuals that emerge can live up to 2 years.

-Euglandina rosea is native to some southeastern United States (except Texas), and is quite common in woodlands and gardens in Florida.
+Euglandina rosea is native to some southeastern United States, and is quite common in woodlands and gardens in Florida.
+In Texas, it is thought to only be native within the Piney Woods ecoregion; however, its predatory appetite can cause issues making it invasive to habitats throughout the state and should be removed.
 It has been relocated to other parts of the world, including Hawaii (in 1955), in an attempt to control invasive snails such as giant African land snail, Achatina fulica.
-It has been used to provide partial control of giant African snail, but it had a preference for native snail populations, so its use is discouraged outside its natural range.
+Unfortunately, that management strategy backfired because the Rosy Wolfsnail had a preference for native snail populations, so its use is discouraged outside its natural range.

 Tropical North America and AL, FL, GA, LA, MS, NC and SC